 - Provide phone support in English, with voicemail available when agents cannot answer.

-- Do not provide a number for a cell phone, residential phone, or internet phone service.
-Your business needs a real office number to meet Walmart’s requirements.
+- Do not provide a number for a cell phone, residential phone, or internet phone service, or an international phone number.
+Your business needs a real office number in the country where you sell to meet Walmart’s requirements.

 Walmart will also ask, “Do you have customer service representatives available from 9am-6pm (EST-PST)?” on the application.